 |Cooking||Enteric pathogens||Cooking sufficiently to kill enteric pathogens|

-PRINCIPLE #2: IDENTIFY THE CRITICAL CONTROL POINTS (CCP)
+PRINCIPLE #2: IDENTIFY THE CRITICAL CONTROL POINTS (CCP) IN FOOD PREPARATION

 A CCP is a point, step, or procedure at which control can be applied and a food safety hazard can be prevented, eliminated, or reduced to acceptable levels.
 Points in food preparation that may be CCPs include cooking, chilling, specific sanitation procedures, product formulation control, prevention of cross contamination, and certain aspects of employee and environmental hygiene.
 For example, cooking that must occur at a specific temperature and for a specified time in order to destroy microbiological pathogens is a critical control point.
 Likewise, refrigeration or the adjustment of a food's pH to a level required to prevent hazardous microorganisms from multiplying or toxins from forming are also CCPs.